hhvu0102/unix_basic/README.md

 3. Examining files on the command line
 4. Conclusion

+Root vs home; Relative vs. absolute path
+Show figure to help explain this section?
+Before the first poll - I don't think you had them move into the unix_basic directory yet?
+You should have them change directories, and look at what is there (even if you are going to tell them, you should write it in case someone is not in class)
+For the first poll, can you make one of the choices obviously wrong (e.g. Data1258), so that they will be able to answer faster, and it will still demonstrate they know what they are doing.
+When looking at man or help pages, will they know how to get to next page?
+For cat section, will they know how to exit out of the file view here or when on a help page?
+For last exercise in bedtools, make sure they are in the lecture directory?

 # Some installations
 ## Connect to VPN
 ## Make sure you have access to either Putty, Windows Powershell, or Terminal.
 If you don't, tell us!